Conflict prevention

 Conflict prevention is supported only on an LRS dataset that is branch versioned.

-Once your dataset is branch versioned, run the Modify LRS tool with the Conflict Prevention option set to Enable.
+Once the dataset is branch versioned, run the Modify LRS tool with the Conflict Prevention parameter set to Enable.

 Modify LRS tool, Conflict Prevention enabled

-If conflict prevention is enabled, each editing tool automatically acquires locks, if available, or alerts you when locks cannot be acquired.
+If conflict prevention is enabled, each editing tool automatically acquires locks, if locks are available, or alerts you when locks cannot be acquired.

 Edit a route and create a lock for conflict prevention

-An example conflict prevention workflow is shown using Retire Route.
+An example conflict prevention workflow is shown using the Retire Route tool.
 RouteY will be retired.

 Conflict prevention and route retirement

-1. Click the Identify Route button Identify Routes and click RouteY.
+1. Click Identify Routes Identify Routes and click RouteY.

-The route identifier shows that no locks exist.
+The Identify Routes pop-up shows that no locks exist.

 2. Verify that no locks exist on the selected route.